Perspective | Southwest Soda Pop Shop: How a side business became the main attraction

 “I want my family to have a black-owned D.C. business,” said Jones, 60.

-Countless small businesses across the U.S. are family-run, and for good reason: The entrepreneurs who launch them often rely on parents and other relatives for help.
-But the intergenerational transfer doesn’t always stop at dollars and cents.
+Countless small businesses across the United States are family-run, and for good reason: The entrepreneurs who launch them often rely on parents and other relatives for help.
+But the intergenerational transfer does not always stop at dollars and cents.
 It can also include know-how, coaching and staff.

-The Southwest Soda Pop Shop has crafted a low-priced, simple menu designed to attract Wharf patrons who might be craving a dish of ice cream, a root beer float or hot dog.
+The Southwest Soda Pop Shop has crafted a low-priced, simple menu designed to attract Wharf patrons who might be craving a dish of ice cream, a root beer float or a hot dog.

 The shop is still working toward a profit; it lost roughly $4,000 in 2019.
-The business expected a big lift from the cherry blossom crowd coming off winter, but was laid low by the covid-19 pandemic that kept Washingtonians indoors and wiped out tourism for everyone.
+The business expected a big lift from the cherry blossom crowd coming off winter but was laid low by the covid-19 pandemic that kept Washingtonians indoors and wiped out tourism.

-“I was trying to get my family off the ground and everything shut down,” Jones said.
+“I was trying to get my family off the ground, and everything shut down,” Jones said.
 “I was using my personal account money.”

-That’s when one of Jones’s digital-minded daughters, Andrea, and started a GoFundMe campaign asking for help.
+That’s when one of Jones’s digital-minded daughters, Andrea, started a GoFundMe campaign asking for help.

 It went viral.

-The fundraising site, whose motto is “Change a Life Today,” has raised more than $36,500 to date and has helped the business smooth out the transition to summer.
-The family is hoping business will get a boost as stay-at-home restrictions ease and cooped up citizens are ready to venture out again.
+The business has raised more than $36,500 on the fundraising site, helping to smooth out the transition to summer.
+The family is hoping business will get a boost as stay-at-home restrictions ease and cooped-up citizens are ready to venture out again.

 “The summers are when we boom, and up to this point it’s been okay,” said Brittany.
 “A company usually begins to make a profit after two or three years.
 We are patient.”

-The sisters are employees, but Brittany said they only pay themselves when times are good.
+The sisters are employees, but Brittany said they pay themselves only when times are good.
 “When they are not, we don’t.”

 Each sister chips in.
-Brittany, who teaches seventh graders in Maryland public schools, handles accounting and administrative tasks.
-Andrea, 21, is a full-time college student in mass communications and works on social media.
+Brittany, 32, who teaches seventh graders in Maryland public schools, handles accounting and administrative tasks.
+Andrea, 21, is a college student in mass communications and works on social media.
 Lena, 31, is the creative who dreams up the latest ice cream treat.
 Brianna, 26, handles vendor orders and works on growing the catering business, which they hope will one day see them through the winters.

 The Southwest Soda Pop Shop has one full-time employee courtesy of the D.C. government summer youth employment program.
-Brittany said she has taken a couple of swings at the Small Business Administration’s Paycheck Protection Program, part of the federal government’s pandemic assistant programs, but has not received any money so far.
+Brittany said she has taken a couple of swings at the Small Business Administration’s Paycheck Protection Program, part of the federal government’s pandemic assistant programs, but has not received any money yet.

 Jones was winding down his fish-cleaning business several years ago when he and Hoffman & Associates entered discussions.